polarstreams/polar/docs/faq/README.md

 We strive for having no settings to adapt or watch out for when managing a PolarStreams deployment.
 In practice, we only recommend looking for the default number of [consumer ranges per broker (fan-out)][partitioning].

+## Why the project name change?

+PolarStreams project used to be called Barco Streams.
+We decided to change it because there was an existing large company named Barco with a product named SecureStream (unrelated to event streaming).
+The name of the project changed but the goal of the project is the same: to provide a persistent, distributed, durable and elastic event streaming solution that easy to use and operate.

 [benchmarks]: ../benchmarks/
 [partitioning]: ../features/partitioning/